ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 ## The `Signal` contract

+**TODO**

 #### Signals start work when instantiated

+When a `Signal` is created, it immediately executes the generator closure that was passed to the initializer.
+This means that instantiating a `Signal` may have side effects, or start work even before the initializer returns.

 #### Observing a signal does not have side effects
 #### All observers of a signal see the same events at the same time
 #### Signals are retained until a terminating event occurs